PhillHenry/TheBigDataSpace/hugo/content/posts/hilbert.md

 Z-Order over a similar sparse space

 and you can see larger jumps between some data points.
 The average is 2.083 in this run.
 That's 45% higher than in the Hilbert curve.

+Hilbert curves are not currently implemented in Apache Iceberg but are in Databrick’s Delta Lake.